choyjeff101/ChoyRoku/README.md

 ## Security Notes

-- Change the Flask secret key before deploying
+- Change the Flask secret key in `ChoyRoku.py` line 16 before deploying
 - Consider adding authentication for production use
 - The application runs on all interfaces (0.0.0.0) - restrict access as needed
 - Use HTTPS in production environments